xaviervia/washington/README.md

 ## Cheat sheet

-Using washington programmatically (works both in the terminal and in the web):
+Using Washington programmatically (works both in the terminal and in the web):

 ```javascript
 import washington, {example} from 'washington'